dreramirez91/FurEverHome/journals/Marc_Rey.md

 July 12, 2023 (Day 7) -
 Going to continue on working on the frontend authenticator blocker, then going to continue to make the dog list as well as the nav.js

+July 13th, 2023 (Day 8) -
+We completed login and signup forms yesterday.
+We are going to continue working on the frontend for the dog form and list dog page.
+We will work on the backend table so that email and other contact information is able to be displayed.